Codependency and Adult Children of Alcoholics Therapy

 Reconnecting with Your Own Needs

 For many codependent individuals, identifying what they actually want — as distinct from what others want, or what they think they should want — is genuinely difficult.
-This work takes time and patience, and it is at the center of what we do.
+This work takes time and patience.

 🔆